 Poly-visol infant vitamin drops without iron –*This also helps with wry neck which is a result of Vitamin E deficiency.
 You can read more on Wry Neck syndrome here.

 The important thing is to get some nutrition into them and get them over the hard part.
-After 24 to 48 hours your chicks should be back on chick feed and able to cope well.
+After 24 to 48 hours your chicks should be back on chick feed and able to cope.
 You may need to assess when to return them to the brooder with the other chicks.

 What Do Chicks Need to Thrive?